bharabhi01/tickbox/README.md

-Input your goals and get step by step process to achieve that goal.
-Powered by Gemini 2.0
+Get closer to your goals by getting step by step guide powered by gemini 2.0